- Lake levels are primarily driven by precipitation, runoff, and evapotranspiration.

-- Warmer temperatures and higher evaporation rates are partially responsible for historical declines in lake levels.
+- Warmer temperatures and higher evaporation rates were partially responsible for historical declines in lake levels.

 Evaporation, Precipitation, and Lake Levels